Southeastern is committed to protecting and respecting your privacy when you use our services

 It is possible that you may receive a pre-scheduled communication whilst your request is being processed as this can take several days.

-You are entitled to request a copy of the personal information we hold about you.
+You are entitled to request a copy of the Personal Data we hold about you.

 Please let us know if you want to receive the information electronically.